edtbl76/gatsby-test-blog/content/blog/2022/09/03-architects3/index.md

 end purpose of the technology being designed.
 Organizational technologists are focused on providing tools, assets and applications for internal stakeholders.

+### Data/Information Architect

+Another special type of technical architect, typically associated with the organization, is the Data/Information architect.
+These architects tend to be focused on the governance and governance maturity models associated with an organization's information assets.

+One of the interesting aspects of this role is when an organization is managing or hosting customer data.
+This tends to fall into the same scope as a product architect, however, the focus is still heavily influenced by the manner in which the storage system is defined and defended.

+Some of the organizations that do this will have two separate sets of staff for managing enterprise data and customer or client data, while others design the client-facing systems in such a manner that they can be administered and operated by the same staff.

 ## The Enterprise Architect
 ### (Sometimes a Chief Architect)